HyperWinX/HyperCPU/docs/instruction_reference.rst

 | **Description**:
 | Performs a byte swap operation on destination register.
 If 8 bit register is passed - works as NOP.
+| If r8 is passed: does no effect.
 | The destination operand is a register.

 | **Exceptions**: